01-edu/public/subjects/java/Nexus/README1.md

 ## Evaluation

-Your project completion will be evaluated based on the tasks you've accomplished.
-Refer to the provided evaluation audit document for the criteria and checklist used by the evaluator.
+Your project will be assessed based on the successful completion of all tasks outlined.
+Please refer to the provided evaluation audit document, which contains the criteria and checklist used by the evaluator.

 Enjoy your journey into the world of Nexus and artifact management!